mongodb/docs/source/includes/driver-example-query-intro.rst

      - id: compass
        content: |
-         This page provides examples of |query_operations| in :ref:`MongoDB Compass <compass-index>`.
+         This page provides examples of |query_operations| using :ref:`MongoDB Compass <compass-index>`.
 The examples on this page use the ``inventory`` collection.
 Populate the ``inventory`` collection with the following documents: